Center for Behavior Analysis Policies

 Registering for a Course

 - Please note: each class does not become active in eLearning until the Monday of the week the first class is held.
-Courses will not display in eLearning prior to that time.
+Courses will not display in eLearning before that time.

 - Students are responsible for self-registering for each course in the sequence.
-This may occur at various times during each semester, and students who utilize financial aid funding should register for all courses at the start of each semester.
-The office of ABA will email the information with course reference numbers at the beginning of each semester, and the course time information will also be posted to the UWF continuing education website.
+Registration may occur at various times during each semester, and students who utilize financial aid funding should register for all courses at the start of each semester.
+The Center for Behavior Analysis at UWF will email the information with course reference numbers at the beginning of each semester, and the course time information will also be posted to the UWF continuing education website.

 - Students may elect to take a break from coursework.
 Students who plan on continuing at a later date should email the Office of ABA to determine future availability of the next course.